-Hiring professionals the world over are well-aware of the importance of an established recruitment process.
+Hiring professionals the world over are well-aware of the importance of the selection and recruitment process.
 They also know that a good recruitment and selection process can make or break the organization.
 This is because they bring in one of the most important resources of any organization – the employees.
 Hiring high-caliber employees can effectively drive the company towards success and help attain its business goals.
-However, companies that don’t take the time and effort to create an effective yet streamlined process to assess those candidates will have a hard time in the current hiring climate.
+However, companies that don’t take the time and effort to consider the importance of a recruitment strategy and create an effective yet streamlined process to assess those candidates will have a hard time in the current hiring climate.

 A thoughtfully designed recruitment process can help filter the right candidates faster and stay focused on engaging suitable candidates for maximum conversions.
 The recruitment process is also important because the candidate experience reflects the company’s professionalism and reputation.

 Let’s take a look at the various recruitment process elements and their importance.

 Identify Specific Requirements

 This is the first and one of the most important steps in the recruitment process.
 Determining acceptable and realistic qualification levels, past experience and skills needed before opening the role can help you better shortlist the most suitable candidates for the job and reduce wasted time screening and interviewing candidates that ultimately won’t be a great fit.
 Outline the roles and responsibilities specific to the vacancy and create a very clear picture of the type of candidate you need as well as what their day-to-day would be like in this role.
 This helps the recruiter focus their search from the get-go and also helps with writing better job postings that help candidates decide whether to apply for the role, thus allowing them to self-select out, which increases your inbound candidate quality.

 Streamline the Process